umadesai/SoftSysZumaText/reports/report.md

 - Learn how to communicate the program with keyboard and mouse like emacs editor, including shortcuts.

+- Learn more about advanced C features in UNIX, such as terminal environment, argument processing

+- Learn how to organize large project and implement simple OOP, especially with highly interdependent functionalities

+- Learn how to extend features in existing large projects

 ## Resources

 The primary resource we used for getting started on the foundation of the project is the Kilo Snaptoken tutorial: https://viewsourcecode.org/snaptoken/kilo/.
 We also frequently referenced StackOverflow and the following sites for more context on implementing text editors in C: